What You Need to Know About Stevens-Johnson Syndrome

-In most individuals, the condition will also damage mucous membranes which includes the lungs, airways, mouth, and eyes.
-This can cause difficulty swallowing, breathing, and visual impairment.
-Stevens Johnson Syndrome is a serious and sometimes life-threatening condition and medical treatment should be sought immediately.
-According to the U.S. National Library of Medicine, about 10% of people with Stevens Johnson Syndrome die.
+In most individuals, the condition will also damage mucous membranes which include the lungs, airways, mouth, and eyes.
+This can cause difficulty in swallowing, breathing, and visual impairment.
+Stevens-Johnson Syndrome is a serious and sometimes life-threatening condition and medical treatment should be sought immediately.
+According to the U.S. National Library of Medicine, about 10% of people with Stevens-Johnson Syndrome die.

 - • Pain relievers such as acetaminophen (Tylenol, others), ibuprofen (Ibuprofen, Advil, Motrin IB), and naproxen sodium (Aleve)

 - • Medications to fight infections such as penicillin

 - • Some types of seizure medications including carbamazepine, lamotrigine, and phenytoin